sherlock-audit/2023-02-gmx-judging/README.md

 Do not count PnL as part of the collateral, for the purposes of determining the minimum position collateral amount.
 The combined value may still be useful as a separate check.

+## Discussion

+**xvi10**

+PnL is counted as collateral to allow position increases / decreases if the pnl is sufficient to cover pending fees, the risk of the position having insufficient pnl to cover fees in case of a large change in price is similar to the risk of a position having insufficient collateral to cover fees

 # Issue M-23: Missing checks for whether a position is still an ADL candidate